-- In an emergency where failure to disclose the information may cause adverse outcomes for the client
+- in an emergency where failure to disclose the information may cause adverse outcomes for the client

-Where a client is incapable of making decisions about the provision or disclosure a Responsible person as defined by legislation may make this decision on behalf of the client.
+Where a client is incapable of making decisions about the provision or disclosure, a responsible person as defined by legislation may make this decision on behalf of the client.

 MDNSW encourages family support and communication between family members.
 However MDNSW will not provide personal information about a client aged over 16 years to family members without the individual’s consent.

 Information may be disclosed for other purposes permitted by privacy legislation including but not limited to where legislation requires that the information be released, MDNSW is subpoenaed to provide information for court proceedings, or there is an overwhelming public interest in disclosing the information.